 - have trouble socializing with peers due to symptoms and missed class time

 CFS can affect a student's attendance, interactions with peers, completion of assignments, and general academic success.

-CFS symptoms can vary among students who have it, so it's important to understand a student's individual needs.
+CFS symptoms can vary among students who have it, and a student's symptoms can change from day to day and week to week.
+So it's important to understand a student's individual needs.
 Working as a team with the student, parents or guardians, administrators, and a school counselor is the best way to work toward positive outcomes.

 Teachers also can help by:

 - reducing schoolwork and information overload when possible

 - assisting the student with note-taking, if necessary